-Customizable open-source 3D printed articulating lamp.Designed by Igor's Lab, Ships from Brazil
+Customizable open-source 3D printed articulating lamp.Designed by Igor's Lab in Brazil

 What is it?
 Having good lighting at your desk or at a reading location is essential for your visual comfort and the health of your eyes.
 Although, it is not always possible to find a lamp of your l...Read More…